Events has moved and has a new site design

-“Storytelling” at the famous Field Museum
+“Storytelling” at the Famous Field Museum

-May 1, 2006
+by Ken Ham on May 1, 2006

-In a recent interview with Discover magazine,* John McCarter, the highly vocal CEO and president of the world-famous Field Museum in Chicago, responded with the following when asked to comment on whether or not the purpose of science museums has been changing:
+In a recent interview with Discover magazine,1 John McCarter, the highly vocal CEO and president of the world-famous Field Museum in Chicago, responded with the following when asked to comment on whether or not the purpose of science museums has been changing:

 It seems museums have switched from being repositories of artifacts and information and history to being advocates for a specific viewpoint.